 My kids are pretty squeamish about eating bugs.
 That has sometimes meant that they are totally traumatized when I serve home grown veggies.
-One son has post traumatic stress when it comes to eating broccoli — flashbacks of the day that I served him home grown broccoli, microwaved, and he watched, in horror, as a single, sickly green broccoli worm slowly inched its way out of the “tree” on his plate.
+One son has post traumatic stress when it comes to eating broccoli — flashbacks to the day that I served him home grown broccoli, microwaved, and he watched, in horror, as a single, sickly green broccoli worm slowly inched its way out of the “tree” on his plate.
 I stopped using a microwave for cooking a few years ago.

 Soak the bugs out after harvest

 To draw the “broccoli worms” out of the broccoli trees, you need to soak it in a sink of cold water to which you’ve added 1/4 cup of salt and 2 tbsp of vinegar.
 You will need to keep the broccoli heads submerged in the water for at least 20 minutes.
+Weighing them down with a plate to keep them under water can help.

 Failure to take this step will result in little green worms crawling out of your broccoli and onto your plate during a meal — if you eat your broccoli cold.
 Or if you microwave your broccoli, the worms get a sickly green colour and crawl out of your broccoli.
 If you boil your broccoli till its bright, deep green before serving — it kills the worms and you can hand pick them out of your “trees” before eating.
 Vegans won’t want to eat organic broccoli.
 Omnivores might just eat the broccoli worms and all.